 Chocolate Banana Bundt Cake – Printable Recipe

-- 1 cup butter, softened (unsalted if possible)
+- 1 cup butter, softened unsalted butter if possible

 - 1¾ cups granulated sugar

 - ⅓ cup sour cream, crème fraîche or plain yogurt